Edith Wharton Society Constitution (2022)

 8.3.
 The Executive Board, on behalf of the Society, may create or dissolve ad hoc committees in order to perform specific tasks or forward specific goals.

-9.1.
-Amendments to the Society constitution may be proposed by the Executive Board or by any Society member presenting a petition signed by at least five other members.
-All proposed amendments must be presented to the President at least one month prior to the meeting at which the vote on the proposed amendment would take place.
+9.1 Amendments to the Society constitution may be proposed by the Executive Board or by any Society member presenting a petition signed by at least five other members.
+All proposed amendments must be presented to the President at least one month prior to the vote on the proposed amendment.

-9.2.
-The Edith Wharton Society constitution may be amended by a two-thirds vote of the members participating in the vote.
-Such a vote may be conducted by paper ballot through the mail, through an online or e-mail voting method (with paper ballots being provided for those with no Internet access), at the customary meetings at MLA, or at the biennial conferences of the Edith Wharton Society.
+9.2 The Edith Wharton Society constitution may be amended by a two-thirds vote of the members participating in the vote.
+Such a vote may be conducted by paper ballot through the mail, through an online or e-mail voting method (with paper ballots being provided upon request for those with no Internet access), at the customary meetings at MLA, or at the conferences of the Edith Wharton Society.

 10.1.
 The Edith Wharton Society may be dissolved upon recommendation of the Executive Board and a two-thirds majority vote of the members.
 Intention to introduce a motion of dissolution must be announced by mail to all members at least one month in advance.